learn-co-curriculum/phase-0-html-lists-lab/README.md

 In this lesson, we're going to be looking at a few new tags that help us organize _lists_ of related content.

+## Objectives

+1. Learn The Basics Of HTML List Elements
+2. Create unordered and ordered HTML lists
+3. Reinforce our understanding of unordered lists through creation
+4. Introduce the ordered list tag
+5. Reinforce our understanding of ordered lists through creation

 ## Create Unordered And Ordered HTML Lists

 Lets say, for instance, we were building a personal website and wanted to list